 - Does not contain

-We can click the 123ABC button to insert column values, or parameters, instead of hardcoded values.
+In the Add Conditional Column dialog box, we can click the 123ABC button to insert column values, or parameters, instead of hardcoded values.

 Also, we can create as many if statements as we want by clicking the Add rule button.
-The if statements execute in turn, so if the first if statement is not triggered, it will move to the second, then the third, and so on..
+The if statements execute in turn, so where the first if statement is not triggered, it will move to the second, then the third, and so on..
 However, if the first if statement is true, the remaining logic is skipped over.

 Finally, let’s add a formula.
 Click Add Column -> Custom Column to display the Custom Column dialog box.